cancerdatasci/demeter/README.txt

 example: ./preprocess-gcts test/reformatted.Rdata test/testdata/batches.csv test/testdata/fc_matrix_1.gct,test/testdata/fc_matrix_2.gct

+The batches.csv file must have at least two columns in it: "Name" which should be the cell line name as it appears in the GCT file and "DEMETER batch" which should be a number (the first batch should be denoted as 1) which represents which batch the line belongs to.

 2. Find decent hyperparameters by performing a random sampling of the space and picking the best

 example: